CEO Satya Nadella sells $35.9 million of Microsoft stock

 The sale, for financial planning reasons, is the beginning of a regularly scheduled trading plan for some of the equity awards he received.

-Microsoft Chief Executive Officer Satya Nadella has sold 328,000 shares of Microsoft stock valued at $35.9 million for financial planning reasons and is beginning a regularly scheduled trading plan for some of the equity awards he received.
+Microsoft Chief Executive Officer Satya Nadella has sold 328,000 shares of Microsoft stock valued at $35.9 million for financial-planning reasons and is beginning a regularly scheduled trading plan for some of the equity awards he received.

 Nadella will continue to divest shares in the next year through the structured plan in which he doesn’t control the timing or amounts sold, the company said Friday.
 He will sell fewer than half his Microsoft shares through the plan, according to the company.